Lessons learned from establishing a rooftop photovoltaic system crowdsourced by students and employees at Aarhus University: Challenges and Lessons learned

 A description of the investment cost and expenses through the project is key to creating a solid business case for the energy community that ensures that, at the end of the lifetime, the participants have recovered their initial investment and obtained some additional benefits.

 \

 We use data from the Technology Catalogue by the Danish Energy Agency (DEA) \cite{DEA}, to estimate the investment cost of the installation, see Fig. \ref{fig_investmennt_cost}.
-Interestingly the six offers that we got from different contractors were all below the 1.1 EUR/W estimated by DEA, highlighting the continuous cost reduction of distributed PV systems.
+Interestingly, the six offers that we got from different contractors were all below the 1.1 EUR/W estimated by DEA, highlighting the continuous cost reduction of distributed PV systems.
 As it will be described later, we did not select the lowest-cost offer but the one that we found to be more robust in the long term.

 While estimating investment cost was relatively easy, performing an estimation of the recurrent cost was more difficult.
-Besides typical O\&M costs for rooftop PV, some additional costs appear in energy communities.
+Besides typical Operation and Management (O\&M) costs for rooftop PV, some additional costs appear in energy communities.
 In particular, (a) the cost of insuring the installation during its construction phase as well as during its operation phase; (b) the cost of opening and maintaining a bank account under the name of the energy community; (c) the cost of the administrative work associated with operating the community, including but not limited to, annual reporting to the tax authority, generating invoices to sell the electricity to the university, and distributing the revenues among shareowners; (d) the cost for legal consulting when setting up the community or engineering consulting when evaluating the statics of the building (see Section \ref{sec_implementing}).

-In our case, costs (a) to (c) are included in the business case of the energy community while costs (d) are supported by the AURORA project.
+In our case, costs (a), (b) and (c) are included in the business case of the energy community while costs (d) are supported by the AURORA project.